 Phlebotomy is the process in which a needle is temporarily inserted into a vein through a cut (incision) or puncture so as to obtain a sample of blood.
 This is done for analysis of the blood sample to diagnose various disorders.
 It can also be done as part of the patient’s treatment in case of certain diseases.

-The most common procedure is by performing a venipuncture (collecting blood from veins).
+The most common procedure is by performing venipuncture (collecting blood from veins).

-In certain cases, blood may be collected by finger stick sampling (when a minute quantity of blood is required) or by heel stick sampling (in case of newborn baby or infant).
+In certain cases, blood may be collected by finger stick sampling (when a minute quantity of blood is required) or by heel stick sampling (in the case of a newborn baby or infant).

 A person who performs phlebotomy is called a phlebotomist.
 These are people who are specially trained to draw blood from a patient.